Kid Elberfeld: Player profile

-Aside from his temper, Elberfeld became known as one of the best shortstops in the early years of the twentieth century.
+Aside from his temper, Elberfeld became known as one of the best shortstops in the early years of the 20th century.
 He was known as a tough competitor who challenged baserunners to slash him out of their way.
 On May 1, 1908, Elberfeld was severely spiked in the foot by Bob Ganley‚ essentially ending his season.
 During Ty Cobb's rookie season, Cobb slid headfirst into second base, only to have Elberfeld dig his knee into the back of Cobb's neck, grinding his face in the dirt.
-According to a Cobb biographer, the incident marked the last time that Cobb would slide headfirst into a base.
+According to a Cobb biographer, the incident marked the last time that Cobb slid headfirst into a base.
 Shortly before his death, Elberfeld was quoted as saying "Ty found out my feet were harder than his head.
 Then he started coming in spikes first.
 I had to protect myself."

 Elberfeld's legs were badly scarred from years of high-flying spikes, and it was reported that he poured raw whiskey into spike wounds to cauterize them.